MicrosoftDocs/architecture-center/docs/analytics/architecture/fabric-deployment-patterns-content.md

 - [Workspace limitations](/fabric/get-started/workspaces#considerations-and-limitations) associated with a single workspace apply.
 - [Capacity limitations](/fabric/enterprise/licenses#capacity-license) associated with a given SKU apply.

-You might choose to implement this deployment pattern for one (or more) of the following reasons.
+You might choose to implement this deployment pattern for one or more of the following reasons:

-- Your organization doesn't have complex engineering requirements, or it has a small user base, or semantic models are small.
+- Your organization doesn't have complex engineering requirements, it has a small user base, or its semantic models are small.
 - Your organization operates in a single region.
 - Organizational separation between business units isn't a primary concern.
 - The workspace-scoped features aren't a challenge, like sharing code repositories with Git.